Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: Evaluating Translation on VMWE Datasets

 \subsection{Datasets}

 Verbal multiword expressions have long been recognized as a challenge in natural language processing.
 Therefore, there have been multiple corpora dedicated to VMWE and its subcategories.

-\textbf{Verbal Idioms (VIDs) datasets.} We use these two datasets: 1) EPIE~\citep{saxena2020epie}: This dataset contains 2,761 annotated formal idiomatic English sentences extracted from the British National Corpus (BNC)~\citep{Leech1992100MW}.
-2) MAGPIE~\citep{haagsma-etal-2020-magpie}: A large sense-annotated corpus based on the BNC and Parallel Meaning Bank (PMB)~\citep{abzianidze-etal-2017-parallel}, with over 50,000 sentences.
-We retain only those idioms from the MAGPIE and EPIE corpora that include a verb.
-This filtering step ensures that our dataset accurately reflects verbal idiomatic expressions.
-After filtering, we use all the remaining 1,182 sentences in EPIE, and randomly sample 1,000 sentences from MAGPIE.
+\textbf{Verbal Idiom datasets.} We use these two datasets: 1) EPIE~\citep{saxena2020epie}: This dataset contains annotated formal idiomatic English sentences extracted from the British National Corpus (BNC)~\citep{bnc1994xml}.
+2) MAGPIE~\citep{haagsma-etal-2020-magpie}: A large sense-annotated corpus based on the BNC and Parallel Meaning Bank (PMB)~\citep{abzianidze-etal-2017-parallel}.
+We retain only idiom sentences from these two corpora that include a verb.
+This filtering step ensures our dataset accurately reflects verbal idiomatic expressions.
+After filtering, we sample 2,000 sentences, 1,000 from each corpus.

-\textbf{Verb-Particle Constructions (VPCs) datasets.} We use the ~\citet{Tu2012SortingOT} VPC dataset consisting of 1,348 sentences sampled from BNC corpus, with 876 containing a true verb-particle construction and 472 containing a simplex verb-preposition combination, focusing on combinations of six verbs \textit{do}, \textit{get}, \textit{give}, \textit{have}, \textit{make} and \textit{take} with nineteen common prepositions or particles.\footnote{When we extract VPCs from WMT dataset, we are not constrained to these six light verbs.
-Details can be found in Appendix~\ref{app:llm-extract}.}
+\textbf{Verb-Particle Construction datasets.} We use the ~\citet{Tu2012SortingOT} VPC dataset consisting of 1,348 sentences sampled from BNC dataset, of which 878 sentences with true verb-particle construction and 470 sentences with simplex verb-preposition combination sentences, focusing on combinations of six verbs \textit{do}, \textit{get}, \textit{give}, \textit{have}, \textit{make} and \textit{take} with nineteen common prepositions or particles.
+We only keep the 878 sentences that contain the true verb-particle construction.

-\textbf{Light Verb Constructions (LVCs) datasets.} We use the ~\citet{tu-roth-2011-learning} LVC dataset.
-It is a balanced, annotated dataset of English LVCs using the BNC, includes 1,039 LVC sentences.
-This dataset focused on the same six common English light verbs used in the VPC dataset.
+\textbf{Light Verb Construction datasets.} We use the ~\citet{tu-roth-2011-learning} LVC dataset.
+It is a balanced, annotated dataset of English light verb constructions using the BNC, includes 1,039 sentences that genuinely contain light verb constructions and 1,123 simplex verb-noun sentences.
+This dataset focuses on the same six common English light verbs used in the VPC dataset.
+We used all 1,039 true light verb construction sentences for evaluation.